Of Counsel/ Consultant

 About Robert Scott

 Prior to becoming Commissioner of Education, he served twice as interim Commissioner in 2003 and 2007 and served as Chief Deputy Commissioner from 2004 until 2007.
 He has also served as an assistant to two previous Commissioners of Education and as a legislative adviser to the Texas State Senate and United States House of Representatives.
-While primarily focused on public and higher education, Mr. Scott has also advised legislators in a number of other areas at the state and federal level.
+While primarily focused on public and higher education, Robert has also advised legislators in a number of other areas at the state and federal level.
 He has also been involved with candidates in campaigns at the local, state and national level.

 Robert Scott has long been considered one of the most thoughtful and innovative education policy experts in state government.
-A graduate of the University of Texas School of Law and a member of the State Bar, Mr. Scott has provided strategic leadership to the Texas Education Agency for the past five years, serving as the agency’s chief executive during a massive reorganization of its functions in the summer of 2003.
+A graduate of the University of Texas School of Law and a member of the State Bar, Robert has provided strategic leadership to the Texas Education Agency for the past five years, serving as the agency’s chief executive during a massive reorganization of its functions in the summer of 2003.
 In January 2004, Scott was appointed chief deputy commissioner, a position in which he has been responsible for the daily operations of the agency and the implementation and execution of key statewide initiatives.
-Mr. Scott’s organizational abilities were on display during the aftermath of Hurricane Katrina when Texas took in about 46,000 students who had fled the storm-ravaged areas of Louisiana and Mississippi; many were displaced again a few weeks later when Hurricane Rita slammed the Southeast Texas coast.
+Robert's organizational abilities were on display during the aftermath of Hurricane Katrina when Texas took in about 46,000 students who had fled the storm-ravaged areas of Louisiana and Mississippi; many were displaced again a few weeks later when Hurricane Rita slammed the Southeast Texas coast.

 University of Texas School of Law, J.D., 2000

 Licenses and Bar Activities

 State Bar of Texas

 School Law Section